 The TOE shall provide restricted remote access from the CAD to the services implemented by the applets on the card.
-This particularly concerns the Java Card RMI services introduced in version 2.2.x of the Java Card platform.
+This particularly concerns the Java Card RMI services introduced in version 2.2.x of the Java Card platform and that became optional in version 3 Classic Edition.